jfrog/SwampUp2024/jftd-111/lab3-Xray-Scan/README.md

 > Does it make sense to have a Fail Build action here?
 Not saying it doesn't, just considering whether or not we
 > should do this here?

-## 5. Apply Your New Policy On Your Published Build
+## 5. Apply Your New Policy On Your Published Build and Review Any Violations
 5.1 Click "Apply on Existing Content".
 Give XRay some time to scan your build (~ 5 minutes) 5.2 Review any Policy Violations to see what the security risk of your application looks like.
 >  TODO: This needs to be fleshed out more